Former local man convicted on drug charges

 A former Big Stone Gap resident is one of two people found guilty of crimes involving the trafficking of methamphetamine, heroin, oxycodone, cocaine and other drugs from Georgia into Southwest Virginia.

-They were recently convicted in federal court, according to a press release from U.S. Attorney Thomas T. Cullen and Virginia Attorney General Mark Herring.
+They were recently convicted in federal court, according to a press release from U.S. Attorney Thomas T. Cullen and Virginia Attorney General Mark Herring announced.

 Roy Lee Dykes, 51, of Watkinsville, Ga., formerly of Big Stone Gap, was convicted of one count of conspiracy to possess with the intent to distribute and distributing 50 grams or more of methamphetamine, in addition to cocaine, heroin, alprazolam and oxycodone.
 Dykes was also convicted of 17 counts of distributing and possessing with intent to distribute controlled substances on a number of specific dates.